avvicky/Naanmudhalval_BlockChain/README.md

 ## Installation

-To install and run the Naanmudhalval_BlockChain application, follow these steps:
+To install and run the Naanmudhalvan_BlockChain application, follow these steps:

-1. Clone the repository to your local machine using the command: `git clone https://github.com/avvicky/Naanmudhalval_BlockChain.git`
+1. Clone the repository to your local machine using the command: `git clone https://github.com/avvicky/Naanmudhalvan_BlockChain.git`
 2. Navigate to the cloned repository using the command: `cd Naanmudhalval_BlockChain`
 3. Install the required packages
 4. Run the application

 ## Contributing

-If you would like to contribute to the Naanmudhalval_BlockChain application, please fork the repository and submit a pull request.
+If you would like to contribute to the Naanmudhalvan_BlockChain application, please fork the repository and submit a pull request.
 All contributions are welcome!